Film: Special Bulletin

 - After the bomb goes off, Meg and her crew in the U.S.S.
 Yorktown, 2 miles distant, live or die based on whether they are shielded from the blast.
 Meg was behind a steel wall and shielded, surviving with minor injuries; her cameraman was partially shielded and sustained severe burns, and her partner was in the open and killed by the blast.
 This reflects what happened in Hiroshima and Nagasaki.

-- Suspiciously Specific Denial: The DOE spokesman comes back later and orders an evacuation of Charleston "as a precaution" and "not because there is a real danger".
+- Suspiciously Specific Denial: The DOE spokesman comes back later and orders an evacuation of Charleston "as a precaution."

 - We Are Experiencing Technical Difficulties: Goodbye, Charleston.

 - We Interrupt This Program: How the film starts: In the middle of a RBS promo, the Special Bulletin breaks.

 - Wham Line: You can barely hear it, but in the midst of the terrorists' celebrating that they (apparently) got what they wanted: "What happened to the picture?!"note